Windows File Manager revived

 5. You're done. just run winfile.exe and enjoy!

 1. These extra steps are required to follow, if you want the access control list (ACL) editor in the File Manager work too (menu "Security", entries "Permissions", "Owner", "Audit").
-You will need some files from an installed Windows XP (in the desired language).
+You will need some files from an installed Windows XP (of your desired language).

 2. Follow the steps 1-4 from the section above.